Global Sequential Testing for Multi-Stream Auditing: Introduction

 Moreover, we can continuously test this null by leveraging \emph{sequential} hypothesis tests.
 Unlike traditional hypothesis tests \citep{neyman1933ix}, which require collecting a fixed batch of data up to a pre-specified time to obtain a valid $p$-value, sequential tests allow data collection to stop at arbitrary, data-dependent times once sufficient evidence against the null hypothesis has accumulated.

-Evaluating a system's performance on a single stream is important, but testing it across multiple streams (e.g., demographic groups, geographic locations, etc) is crucial for ensuring fairness, safety, and reliability \citep{susarla2024zillow, obermeyer2019dissecting, dastin2022amazon}.
-For example, in our foundation model, we would like to ensure it is performing effectively across various imaging modalities to ensure safe patient outcomes.
-Formally, considering $k$ streams of data, each corresponding to a different modality, we would like to raise a flag whenever the model performs sub-optimally on \emph{any} stream.
-In other words, we require efficient sequential tests for the \emph{global} null hypothesis:
+Ensuring a system is performing well on one stream is important, but assessing its performance across multiple streams (e.g., demographic groups, geographic locations, etc) is crucial for ensuring fairness, safety, and reliability \citep{susarla2024zillow, obermeyer2019dissecting, dastin2022amazon}.
+For instance, in the foundation model example, it is critical to ensure the model is performing well on \emph{multiple} imaging modalities to assure safe patient outcomes.
+Thus, in this work we consider a multi-stream auditing problem: monitoring $k$ data streams, the goal is to raise an alarm as soon as there is sufficient evidence that the model is not performing as intended on \emph{any} stream.
+That is, we focus on sequentially testing a \emph{global} null hypothesis of the form:

-Testing this null is equivalent to testing the intersection of $k$ hypotheses $H_{1,0}, \ldots, H_{k,0}$, where each $H_{i,0}$ asserts that the foundation model is working as intended for a specific modality, or data stream.
-Importantly, various alternatives may arise: a single stream might be problematic (a sparse alternative), or many streams might present issues (a dense alternative).
-For both scenarios, and everything in between, we need efficient and powerful sequential tests.
+Testing this global null is equivalent to testing the intersection of \( k \) hypotheses \( H_{1,0}, \ldots, H_{k,0} \), where each \( H_{i,0} \) asserts that the system is performing as intended on stream \( i \).
+Importantly, a range of alternatives may arise: for example, the model may perform poorly on only one modality (a sparse alternative) or on many modalities (a dense alternative).
+For both regimes -- and everything in between -- we must understand which tests are efficient and powerful to enable effective global testing.